Environmental Degradation Definition With Examples

 There are different types of environmental pollution, depending on the cause and type of contaminant.
 They are often categorized by the environment which they pollute.
 For example:

-While they may be generally categorized into these three types of pollution, there are many different ways to categorized pollution.
-For example, when we categorize them according to the contaminant, we can find light pollution, noise pollution, thermal pollution, radioactive pollution and many others.
+While they may be generally categorized into these three types of pollution, there are many different ways to categorize pollution.
+For example, when we categorize them according to the contaminant, we can find light pollution, noise pollution, thermal pollution, radioactive pollution, and many others.

 Another method to classify pollution is according to the degree of dispersion of the pollutants.
 We can find the following: